Ahmad-ElHajj/scipy_proceedings/README.md

    - If you want to alter other parts of the `scipy_proceedings` repo, do not include it in your submission's PR, create a separate PR against `dev` ([see below](#creating-build-system-prs) for more details).
-   - Creating build system PRs is deprecated in 2024.
-Curvenote is the build system now.
 7. Repeat steps 5 and 6, while also responding to reviewer feedback.

 #### Getting a local copy of the scipy_proceedings repo